rlennon/chickchickrun21/README.md

 ### Communication

     Slack is the preferred method of communication.
-    If a demonstration is required use <tool>, record the session and upload to the Slack channel.
+    If a demonstration is required use <???>, record the session and upload to the Slack channel.
     Slack communications between "7 PM - 9 PM Irish Time".
     Raise a problem as soon as you see it.
     Respect each other and understand differences in knowledge.